 Nonprofit Home Inspections offers unbiased oil tank sweeps for our clients in Oregon and Washington.
 An oil tank sweep is an important step home buyers should consider in order to find out if there is a buried underground fuel oil tank on the property.

 Underground Fuel Oil Tank

 Underground fuel oil tanks were popular because they were considered to be less of a fire hazard that above ground fuel oil tanks.
 However, it readily became apparent that metal tanks were prone to rusting and failing over time.
 Leaking underground storage tanks have been responsible for significant environmental damage and expensive remediation bills for unsuspecting buyers.
 Buyers of a new home should conduct an oil tank sweep to make sure that there are no abandoned fuel oil tanks on the property as remediation costs can be extremely expensive.

-Nonprofit Home Inspections’ licensed oil tank technicians are licensed by Oregon’s Department of Environmental Quality to conduct both oil tank sweeps and oil tank remediation.
-However, in order to maintain our independence as an unbiased, inspection only company, we only conduct fuel oil tank sweeps and do not conduct fuel oil tank decommissioning or remediation.
+Nonprofit Home Inspections employs a former DEQ licensed Heating Oil Tank (HOT) Supervisor that oversees our oil tank sweep program.
+In order to maintain our independence as an unbiased, inspection only company, we only conduct fuel oil tank sweeps and do not conduct fuel oil tank decommissioning or remediation.
 This independence removes any profit motive for finding and then offering to remediate very expensive repairs.
 If there is a problem, we are happy to refer you to contractors we trust, but we will always give you straight facts so that you can make an informed decision without unnecessary pressure.

 Heating Oil Tank Databases